The Ultimate Game of Thrones Wine Guide

-Game of Thrones season 3 premiere kicks off March 31, and most Thronee’s/GOTer’s I know will want a skin of wine to pair with their favorite fantasy novel turned hit HBO show, and for that we are serving up several Game of Thrones Wine Pairings worthy of Westeros and the REALM.
+Game of Thrones is coming and most Thronee’s/GOTer’s I know will want a skin of wine to pair with their favorite fantasy novel turned hit HBO show, and for that we are serving up several Game of Thrones Wine Pairings worthy of Westeros and the REALM.
 No matter where you side in the Seven Kingdoms these wine picks are fit for a king or a queen, even Cersei deserves a little nectar of the gods every now and then.
 So Lords and Ladies listen up, whether you pray to the old gods, or the new, you will be praying to the wine gods after you get your hands on a few of these vinos!

 Motto: Winter Is Coming